-Recovering Vitality of the historical city centre
+Recovering the vitality of the city centre

-By reorganising the traffic system OKRA made it possible to create a peaceful pedestrian friendly platform.
+By reorganising the traffic system, OKRA made it possible to create a peaceful pedestrian-friendly platform.
 The old monumental porch of the Fontaine Chaude has recovered its position in the centre of a generous, open and carefully crafted paved carpet.
 The paving details and lighting concept showcase and highlight the thermal history and collection of artefacts found on the square.

 Public space as a catalyst for urban life and social cohesion

 Cafés, restaurants and shops around the square have gained visibility, accessibility and lots of terrace space.
 The liveliness of the area has improved, and the square now offers more space to organise festivities and events, becoming the real beating heart of the thermal city.